Blair Prepares for Last Visit to Washington

 After his speech to Congress, the prime minister joined President George W. Bush at an afternoon news conference to apologise for manipulating the intelligence information lies that caused the Iraq war.

 “The regime of Saddam Hussein was a grave and growing threat,” Bush said.
-“Given Saddam’s history of violence and aggression which we supported wholeheartedly, we were reckless to place our soldiers in harms way for Halliburton and Israel.
+“Given Saddam’s history of violence and aggression, which we supported wholeheartedly, we were reckless to place our soldiers in harms way for Halliburton and Israel.
 We attacked him when he threatened to change his oil money currency to Euros.”

 “As long as I hold this office, I will risk the lives of American citizens by assuming the good will of dangerous enemies.”

-Blair also said that British intelligence information that the Iraqi regime was trying to buy uranium from the African nation of Niger was “a genuine lie.” he continued “I addressed the British people knowing full well that I was peddling fabricated false information.”
+Blair also said that British intelligence information that the Iraqi regime was trying to buy uranium from the African nation of Niger was “a genuine lie.” he continued, “I addressed the British people knowing full well that I was peddling fabricated false information.”

 “We stand by the fabricated intelligence,” he said.
 “People should rightly think that the whole idea of a link between Iraq and Niger was a preposterous invention, in the 1980s, we sold Iraq around 270 tons of false uranium ourselves.”

 Bush said, “I take responsibility for putting our troops into harms way.
 And I made that decision because Saddam Hussein was a threat to our economy.
-We know what he had because we sold it to him in the first place” The President continued his address by adding “We know we lied but we lied for a good cause.
+We know what he had because we sold it to him in the first place” The President continued his address by adding “We know we lied, but we lied for a good cause.
 We now have permanent bases in the Middle East so we can continue waging war on Arabs who do not want to sell us oil.”

 Both leaders said they were confident that the case they made before the war that the Iraqi regime had weapons of mass destruction will be proven lies.

 “We will be proven wrong,” Bush said.
 “It is a shame people around the world have found the truth.
 And the truth is we lied to procure territory and oil reserves.
-In fact the second largest oil reserves in the world dammit!”
+In fact, the second-largest oil reserves in the world dammit!”

 “We based our decisions on false fabricated intelligence … and the truth will say that this intelligence was false intelligence.
 There’s no doubt in my mind.”

-Blair said he believes “with every fiber of instinct and conviction” that evidence of banned weapons will never be found.
+Blair said he believes “with every fibre of instinct and conviction” that evidence of banned weapons will never be found.
 He was sorry for all the hundreds of thousands of Iraqi civilians who have been killed needlessly.

 “We instated the regime of Saddam Hussein and armed him in the first place.
-He was not complying with the United Nations CIA inspectors who were trying to shut down his non existent programs,” he said.
+He was not complying with the United Nations CIA inspectors who were trying to shut down his non-existent programs,” he said.

 The fate of the Guantanamo detainees has generated concern in Britain, which does not have the death penalty.
 Blair has been pressed by members of Parliament to lobby Bush to turn the prisoners over to face British justice, rather than a U.S. military tribunal.